BruhKofi/bruhkofi.github.io/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

 Hi there, I'm Kofi...Knohblauch enthusiast, Web Developer, and fascinated by tech startups!
 I pride myself on my ability to recognize and articulate a distinct voice for every project.
-I am driven by the in-depth problem solving that coding provides, new challenges, and the opportunity to continously learn from people. <div class="breaker"></div>
+I am driven by the in-depth problem solving that coding provides, new challenges, and the opportunity to continously learn from people.

 <!--
 ![HelloFresh](https://www.hellofresh.de/images/hellofresh-logo.svg?v=3){: height="90px" width="90px"}